pyeventsourcing/esdbclient/README.md

 returned in the order they were recorded, starting from the first recorded event.
 If `backwards` is `True` and `stream_position` is `None`, the stream's events will be returned in reverse order, starting from the last recorded event.

+The optional `resolve_links` argument is a Python `bool`.
+The default value of `resolve_links` is `False`, which means any event links will not be resolved, so that the events that are returned may represent event links.
+If `resolve_links` is `True`, any event links will be resolved, so that the linked events will be returned instead of the event links.

 The optional `limit` argument is a Python `int` which restricts the number of events that will be returned.
 The default value of `limit` is `sys.maxint`.